-Mission of the MA in the Study of the Americas
+Mission of the MA and BA/MA in the Study of the Americas

 The program seeks to address new questions and concepts about the Americas as it focuses on topics such as: racial and ethnic identities, migration and immigration, popular culture, politics, gender, and human rights.
 One of the practical goals of our program is to nourish a collaborative space within which students may develop their intellectual engagement, applying diverse and myriad disciplinary approaches to investigate the intersection between education, policy, government, society, history, culture, and the arts.

 For students who already have careers, we offer a scholarly space in which they may engage their current professional responsibilities and interests using theoretical frameworks.
 For students who are preparing for a first career or career change, our program offers varying perspectives from which to explore potential paths.
 A second concrete objective of our program is to provide students with a rigorous, well-defined curriculum that grounds students in an interdisciplinary perspective, but one that also allows them to explore more individual interests.
-Our 30-credit program allows students, with approval, to take up to three 3-credit courses as an Independent Study (only one suggested), at another division within the City College or at another CUNY campus, or even benefit from the study abroad programs whose content areas complement that of the MA in the Study of the Americas.
+Our 30-credit program enables students, with approval, to take up to three 3-credit courses as an Independent Study (only one suggested), at another division within the City College or at another CUNY campus, or even benefit from the study abroad programs whose content areas complement that of the MA in the Study of the Americas.

 Enrollment and Graduates' Success